Why Do Businesses Use Petty Cash Funds?

 To set up a petty cash fund, you simply need to withdraw money out of your bank account to keep on hand at the office.
 Pulling smaller denominations of cash makes the petty cash fund easier to use and manage.
 It’s a good idea to keep your petty cash in a safe location that you can physically secure with a lock.
 A lock box works well because you can move it if needed.
 It’s also an effective plan to keep it in a spot where someone can monitor it at all times for security purposes.

-The amount of petty cash should not exceed a few hundred dollars, and it may even be much smaller based on the size of your company and your expected need It’s important to keep this money separate from the rest of your money because you’ll want to track it over time.
-Make sure to post a journal entry to book the establishment of your petty cash fund so you can perform reconciliations in the future.
+The amount of petty cash should not exceed a few hundred dollars, and it may even be much less based on the size of your company and your expected need.
+It’s important to keep this money separate from the rest of your money because you want to track it over time.
+Make sure to post a journal entry to book the establishment of your petty cash fund so you can perform [petty cash reconciliations](https://quickbooks.intuit.com/ca/resources/bookkeeping/how-to-reconcile-petty-cash/) in the future.

-Setting Up Use Policy
+## Setting Up a Petty Cash Procedures Policy